uhafner/karatest/README.md

 This project already contains an example: [assignment0](../master/scenarios/assignment0).
 Here you basically see how to structure the scenarios and unit tests in [Assignment0Test](../master/src/test/java/Assignment0Test.java).
 In this assignment, a world containing a diamond needs to be created.
 The provided unit test checks the program by inspecting the created world after the program.
+(All examples start with an empty world.
+Have a look at the various verifyWorld methods in [AbstractKaraTest](../master/src/main/java/AbstractKaraTest.java) to see on how to start with an existing world).
 Note that the unit tests will fail after a given timeout has been exceeded.
 So the evaluation will not hang due to broken solutions.

 ## Running the tests